GeertJohan/yubigo/readme.md

 Development is co-ordinated via this github repository.
 If you made an improvement, please request for pull!

 This project is licensed under a Simplified BSD license.
-Please read the LICENSE file.
+Please read the [LICENSE file][license].

 #### Todo
  - parallel connection